-- In case of a medical emergency, call 911. - Please notify security at 617-730-7160 from an external phone, or internally from extension 243. - 951 Boylston Street: Familiarize yourself with emergency phones on each floor-this will connect you to Security.
+- In case of a medical emergency, call 911. - Please notify security at 617-436-4600 from an external phone, or internally from extension 243.

+• 951 Boylston Street: Familiarize yourself with emergency phones on each floor and in the elevators as this will connect you directly to Security.